 The Trócaire and Poetry Ireland competition is open to young people and adults alike, at all stages in their writing careers.
 Poems in English or Irish, written or spoken word, are welcome in all six categories:

 Junior: 3rd/4th Class

 Senior: 5th/6th Class

-Entries will be judged by poet and former competition-winner Jane Clarke, Aidan Clifford, Director of the City of Dublin Education and Training Board's Curriculum Development Unit, and Trócaire's Trish Groves.
+Entries for the 2016 competition were judged by poet and former competition-winner Jane Clarke, Aidan Clifford, Director of the City of Dublin Education and Training Board's Curriculum Development Unit, and Trócaire's Trish Groves.

 Education and youth arts

 Exploring global justice through art forms such as poetry, performance, music and painting is a fun and creative way to engage young people in complex issues.
 The competition also connects to the formal schools’ curriculum across many subjects, including Geography and English.

 Winners: Two-week stay at the Tyrone Guthrie Centre, Annaghmakerrig OR a Tablet OR time in a recording studio to the value of €300 (for spoken word poets), plus subscription to Poetry Ireland Review for one year OR assessment of work through Poetry Ireland's Critical Assessment Service.

 Runners-up: Tickets to a literary festival to the value of €250, plus subscription to Poetry Ireland Review for one year OR assessment of work through Poetry Ireland's Critical Assessment Service.